 - 3. Audit Scotland published its NHS in Scotland 2021 report on 24 February 2022.
 This report is published annually and looks at the performance of the NHS in Scotland.
 The 2021 report focuses on the response to the Covid-19 pandemic, the Scottish Government's recovery plans for the NHS and how services might be delivered in the future. - 4.
-This report was considered by the Public Audit Committee on 17 March 2022. - 5.
-The key messages from the report are: - The NHS in Scotland is operating on an emergency footing and remains under severe pressure. - The NHS's ability to plan for recovery from Covid-19 remains hindered by a lack of robust and reliable data across several areas. - NHS and social care workforce planning has never been more important. - The NHS was not financially sustainable before the pandemic and responding to Covid-19 has increased those pressures. - 6.
+The key messages from the report are: - The NHS in Scotland is operating on an emergency footing and remains under severe pressure. - The NHS's ability to plan for recovery from Covid-19 remains hindered by a lack of robust and reliable data across several areas. - NHS and social care workforce planning has never been more important. - The NHS was not financially sustainable before the pandemic and responding to Covid-19 has increased those pressures. - 5.
 The report makes a number of recommendations for the Scottish Government and NHS Boards.